 Apple Watch Series 8 vs. Series 7: Battery life

-Like the models before it, the Apple Watch Series 7 offers 18 hours of battery life with regular fitness tracking, sleep-tracking and the always on display enabled.
+The Apple Watch Series 8 and Series 7 are both rated 18 hours of battery life with regular fitness tracking, sleep-tracking and the always on display enabled.
 We're familiar with daily charging at this point, though it's been enhanced by the Apple Watch 7 fast charging feature.

-Apple Watch Series 8 vs. Series 7: Outlook
+Apple Watch Series 8 vs. Series 7: How do they compare?

 Apple set the smartwatch bar high for itself several years ago, which is why the incremental improvements continue to pay off.
 But competing smartwatches are getting better — not quite good enough yet to beat Apple at its own game, though the gap is closing.
 The Google Pixel Watch and Samsung Galaxy Watch 5 are the top challengers expected later this year.